ChristianVaughn/fileshare/README.md

 ## Download and Use
  Download the latest release [here](https://github.com/cvaughn55/fileshare/releases) Extract the zip to the root of your Eldewrito folder(Aka the place where eldorado.exe is), and use EDFileshareLauncher.exe instead of eldorado.exe in order to get fileshare working.
-Once the game is loaded press F12 to open the Fileshare and press F10 to open the map selector.
+Once the game is loaded press F12 to open the Fileshare, press F10 to open the map selector, and press F9 to open the game type selector.

 ## To-Do list and Bugs
-1. Find less hacky way to get map folder name(Not sure if still an issue)
-2. Try and bring back fileshare option in the maps menuwhat
+1. Try and bring back fileshare option in the maps menuwhat
-3. Rename maps with same name.
+2. Rename maps with same name.
-4. Add new features as Finch upgrades the API.
+3. Add new features as Finch upgrades the API.
 One of which potentially being uploading maps
-5. Fix not being able to download straignt sandbox.map files uploaded
+4. Fix not being able to download straignt sandbox.map files uploaded
-6. Fix foldername being incorrect on zip downloads that only contain a sandbox.map and no folder
+5. Fix foldername being incorrect on zip downloads that only contain a sandbox.map and no folder
-7. Download map preview image along with map for the map selector menu
+6. Download map preview image along with map for the map selector menu
-8. Add gametype selector menu to go along with the map selector menu
+7. Replace placeholder image on Variant selection screen